JasonZhangHkust/Predix-Python-Flask-Demo/README.md

 This is the Python Flask Demo for Predix

-My flask app includes the following functions:
+My Flask app includes the following functions:

 1. Basic http authentication